-Substantially reduce or minimize the amount of household chemical wastes and used motor oil that are disposed of in an unsafe or improper manner.
+Substantially reduce or minimize the amount of household hazardous chemical wastes and used motor oil that are disposed of in an unsafe or improper manner.

-- SW-6A.
-Develop and implement a household chemical waste management program to achieve compliance with the provisions of Section 403.7265, F.S. - SW-6B.
-Miami-Dade County shall promote the installation of sufficient facilities into the County's Neighborhood Trash and Recycling Centers to accommodate the safe deposit of used motor oil by households in moderate quantities. - SW-6C.
-Miami-Dade County shall seek funding and cooperation from the Florida Department of Environmental Protection to provide a means of disposal for special wastes. - SW-6D.
-Miami-Dade County shall seek to develop funding to establish a comprehensive public education program to highlight the problems of household chemical waste and improper special waste disposal. - SW-6E.
+- 17. SW-6A.
+Develop and implement a household hazardous chemical waste management program to achieve compliance with the provisions of Section 403.7265, F.S. - SW-6B.
+Miami-Dade County shall promote the installation of sufficient facilities into the County's Neighborhood Trash and Recycling Centers to accommodate the safe deposit of used motor oil by households in moderate quantities. - 18.
+SW-6C.
+Miami-Dade County shall seek funding and cooperation from the Florida Department of Environmental Protection to provide a means of disposal for special wastes. conduct semi-annual amnesty days to provide a means for disposal of small quantities of household hazardous wastes.

+- 19. SW-6D.
+Miami-Dade County shall seek to develop funding to establish a comprehensive public education program to highlight the problems of household hazardous chemical waste and improper solid special waste disposal. - 20.
+SW-6E.
 Miami-Dade County shall encourage public and private organizations which currently collect and recycle used motor oil and lead acid batteries to accept moderate quantities of used motor oil and lead acid batteries from households for recycling.